MyCATApache/Mycat-Server/README.md

 ## Advantage

-* Based on Alibaba's open-source project [Cobar](https://github.com/alibaba/cobar), whose stability, reliability, excellent architecture and performance, as well as many mature use-cases make MyCAT have a good starting.
+* Based on Alibaba's open-source project Cobar [github](https://github.com/alibaba/cobar),[gitee](https://gitee.com/mirrors_alibaba/cobar), whose stability, reliability, excellent architecture and performance, as well as many mature use-cases make MyCAT have a good starting.
 Standing on the shoulders of giants, MyCAT feels confident enough to go farther.
 * Extensively drawing on the best open-source projects and innovative ideas, which are integrated into the Mycat’s gene, make MyCAT be ahead of the other current similar open-source projects, even beyond some commercial products.
 * MyCAT behind a strong technical team whose participants are experienced more than five years including some senior software engineer, architect, DBA, etc. Excellent technical team to ensure the product quality of Mycat.
 * MyCAT does not rely on any commercial company.
 It’s unlike some open-source projects whose important features is enclosed in its commercial products and making open-source projects like a decoration.